-(viii) document efforts demonstrating choice of non-waiver and nondisability specific options in the ISP, IDT meeting minutes or companion documents when an individual has only DDW funded supports.

-Respite services: Respite services are a flexible family support service for an eligible (2)recipient.
+- (viii) document efforts demonstrating choice of non-waiver and non-disability specific options in the ISP, IDT meeting minutes or companion documents when an individual has only DDW funded supports. - Respite services: Respite services are a flexible family support service for an eligible recipient.
 The primary purpose of respite services is to provide support to the eligible recipient and give the primary, unpaid caregiver relief and time away from his or her duties.
 Respite services include assistance with routine activities of daily living (e.g., bathing, toileting, preparing or assisting with meal preparation and eating), enhancing self-help skills and providing opportunities for play and other recreational activities; community and social awareness; providing opportunities for community and neighborhood integration and involvement; and providing opportunities for the eligible recipient to make his or her own choices with regard to daily activities.
 Respite services will be scheduled as determined by the primary caregiver.
 An eligible recipient receiving living supports or customized in-home supports (when an eligible recipient is not living with a family member), may not access respite services.
 Respite services may be provided in the eligible recipient's own home, in a provider's home, or in a community setting of the eligible recipient family's choice.
-Respite services must be provided in accordance with 8.314.5.10 NMAC.

-Adult nursing services: Adult nursing services (ANS) are provided by a licensed RN or (3)LPN under the direct supervision of [a] the RN to an eligible adult recipient.
+Respite services must be provided in accordance with 8.314.5.10 NMAC. - (3) Adult nursing services: Adult nursing services (ANS) are provided by a licensed RN or LPN under the supervision of a RN to an eligible adult recipient.
 Adult nursing services are intended to support the highest practicable level of health, functioning and independence for an eligible recipient.
-[They include] This includes the direct nursing services and activities related to the assessment, planning, training and nursing oversight of unrelated direct support staff when assisting with a variety of health related needs in specific settings.
-Nursing services may be delivered in person and via remote or telehealth services.
-Nursing services include an array of supports including efforts to support aspiration risk management (ARM).

-(a) ANS is available to individuals ages 21 and over who reside in family living; those who receive customized in home supports and those who do not receive any living supports.
+They include direct nursing services and activities related to the nursing oversight of unrelated direct support staff when assisting with health related needs in specific settings. - (a) ANS is available to individuals ages 21 and over who reside in family living; those who receive customized in home supports and those who do not receive any living supports.
 It is available to any eligible recipient who has health related needs that require at least one of the following: nursing training, delegation or oversight of direct support staff during participation in customized community supports (individual or small group) or community integrated employment even if living supports or CCS-group are also provided.